 The impact that Midnight in the Garden of Good and Evil and the Academy-Award winning Forrest Gump (also set in Savannah) continue to have on the city is immeasurable.
-Tourists continue to book flights to Savannah in hopes of catching a glimpse of Forrest or Lady Chablis.
+Tourists continue to visit Savannah in hopes of catching a glimpse of Forrest or Lady Chablis.

 Flights to Savannah drop visitors in a land of magnolia trees and mint juleps, Spanish moss and stately mansions, and nowhere else in the country will you find a more hospitable city.
 Savannah is happy to have you.

-Spring is a spectacular time to visit Savannah.
-Book flights to Savannah during the spring and watch the trees and flowers bloom.
-The summer time is hot, but many tourists dare to the brave the heat because it’s also summer vacation.
+Spring is between March and May and it is a spectacular time to visit Savannah to watch the trees and flowers bloom.
+The summer time is hot, but many tourists dare to brave the heat because it’s also summer vacation.
 It’s likely travelers will find cheap flights to Savannah and discounted room rates toward the end of summer.

 The best way to explore Savannah’s beautiful historic district is on foot.
-Be careful when you’re walking down to the waterfront though.
-The paths and steps are somewhat steep.
-There are a ton of walking tours to join and a free shuttle service run by the Chatham Area Transit (CAT) stops at 32 different places in the historic district.
-CAT also operates the bus service in the city and county, and you can hop aboard the Belles Ferry at River Street to get over to Hutchinson Island for just a few dollars.
+Be careful when you’re walking down to the waterfront though, the paths and steps are somewhat steep.
+There are tons of walking tours to join and a free shuttle service stops at various places in the historic district.
+The shuttle also operates the bus service in the city and county, and you can hop aboard the Belles Ferry at River Street to get over to Hutchinson Island for just a few dollars.
 You can also rent a car, hail a taxi or slow down with a horse and carriage ride.

-- Savannah’s historic district is filled with stories and secrets from the past.
+Savannah’s historic district is filled with stories and secrets from the past.
 Stop by the History Museum for a film and introduction to Savannah’s history.
-If you’re a movie buff, have a seat on the replica of the park bench from the movie Forest Gump.
+If you’re a movie buff, have a seat on the replica of the park bench from the movie Forrest Gump.